 Weekend Skill Building Trips

-Whether it is your first time down a new river or a river you are familiar with, all will gain new insight into their paddling on a trip with us.
-Our river trips are instructional in nature and are much more than just a “guided run”.
+Whether it is your first time down a new river or a familiar run, all will gain new insight into their paddling on a trip with us.
+Our river trips are instructional and are much more than just a “guided run”.
 We take the time to break down rapids, make you part of the trip logistics, and help you gain a solid footing so you can be comfortable on your own future trips.
 Choose to go drop in on the first day of any weekend trip or stay overnight with us for a full two days of adventure.

 The fee includes instruction only.
 We maintain our 4:1 student to instructor ratio to ensure your paddling needs are addressed.
 Other expenses such as driving, food, and camping are on you or shared as a group.
 Any boat or gear rental is additional.

 Choose purchase a single weekend trip or the 5-trip package via our payment site.